MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-send-suggested-actions.md

 [!include[Introduction to suggested actions](~/includes/snippet-suggested-actions-intro.md)]

 > [!TIP]
-> To learn how various channels render suggested actions, see the [Channel Inspector][channelInspector].
+> Use the [Channel Inspector][channelInspector] to see how suggested actions look and work on various channels.

 ## Suggested actions example